MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-governance-components.md

 1. Go to [make.powerapps.com](<https://make.powerapps.com>).
 1. Go to your CoE environment.
 1. Open the **Power Platform Admin View** app.
-1. Select **Environments**, then chose the environment you want to exempt.
+1. Select **Environments**, then choose the environment you want to exempt.
 1. Set the **Excuse From Compliance Flow** field to *Yes*.
 1. Select **Save**.